pemcg/manageiq-automation-howto-guide/chapter15/customising_vm_provisioning.md

 end
 ```
 <br>
-The code for start_vm is as follows...
+The code for start_vm is as follows:
 <br> <br>

 ```ruby